umluizlima/dxf-ruler-generator/README.md

   - RDWorksV8: http://www.thunderlaser.com/laser-download

 ## Licensing
-This project is licensed under MIT license.
+Distributed under the MIT license.
+See `LICENSE` for more information.